The Foundations of Spartan Military Philosophy

 Plataea: Patience and Discipline

 At the Battle of Plataea (479 BCE), the Spartans demonstrated the psychological power of patience.
-The Persian general Mardonius attempted to lure the Greek forces into a disadvantageous position by harassing their supply lines and using cavalry to disrupt their formations.
-The Greek allies grew restless and wanted to attack.
+The Persian general Mardonius tried to lure the Greek forces into a disadvantageous position by harassing their supply lines and using cavalry to disrupt their formations.
+The Greek allies grew restless and demanded an immediate attack.
 The Spartans, under the command of Pausanias, held firm.
-They refused to be drawn into a fight on Persian terms.
+They refused to be drawn into a fight on Persian terms, maintaining their formation and waiting for favorable conditions.
+This discipline forced the Persians to make a mistake.
+Mardonius, frustrated by the stalemate and believing the Greeks were retreating, launched a disorganized assault.
+The Spartans, calm and prepared, met the attack with devastating precision.
+Their psychological resilience in the face of provocation won the day.
+The defeat of the Persians at Plataea ended the invasion permanently.

 Leuctra: The Shattering of the Myth